jmalcloud/jmalcloud.github.io/en/guide/onlyoffice.md

 - onlyoffice: `https://cloud.your-domain.com/office`

-At this time, the configuration of the `callback service address` should be: `https://cloud.your-domain.com/office`
+At this time, the configuration of the `OnlyOffice Address` should be: `https://cloud.your-domain.com/office`

+The `callback service address` remains unchanged, and is still the api address of `jmalcloud`: `http://your-domain-or-ip:8088/api`.

 nginx configuration example:
 ```nginx